 He said the government could not eliminate the surcharge yet because it was prevented from doing so under existing contracts.
 The surcharge is passed on to customers.

 Apart from the surcharge, Touch ‘n’ Go card users also have to pay 50 sen every time they top up the value on their cards.

-Of course when it comes to paying toll charges in Malaysia, there is more than one option at the moment than just using Touch ‘n’ Go – Smart Tag and RFID.
-Of course technology is ever evolving and new methods are being developed for payments which includes this from down south:-.
+Of course, when it comes to paying toll charges in Malaysia, there is more than one option at the moment than just using Touch ‘n’ Go – Smart Tag and RFID.
+Of course, technology is ever-evolving and new methods are being developed for payments which include this from down south:-.

 Singapore is moving forward with a plan to implement satellite road pricing, a wireless tolling plan that charges vehicles for distance travelled rather than passes through a toll booth.

 The technology requires vehicles to carry tracking devices that charge tolls to citizens’ accounts directly, thereby rendering physical toll booths useless, freeing up road space and maintenance costs.

 The tracking devices can be easily configured to set up pay for parking systems, as well as to beam traffic updates or route guidance to citizens via a mobile app or vehicle console.

 Of course, the best way would be to abolish tolls altogether so that one does not worry about reloading.
 But this is not possible, personally, I don’t think Touch ‘n’ Go is outdated if one looks beyond just paying the toll.